 This National Landmark holds a ton of history just waiting to be explored.
 You don’t even need to be a science buff to enjoy it for the Barringer Space Museum has a little something for everyone.

 A day trip to the Arizona Meteor Crater is all it takes to explore around and learn something new.
-In this post you’ll learn what to do at the Meteor Crater, fun facts about the crater, and tips to make the most of your visit.
+In this guide you’ll learn best things to do at the Arizona Meteor Crater, fun facts about the crater, and tips to make the most of your visit.

 Looking for more to do in the area?
 Visit BEST things to do when visiting Winslow, Arizona for ideas.